 Looking to fund a dinner for the homeless shelter?
 Want to take a service trip over winter break?
 The Service Cluster Board can provide funding to an array of project types, especially those that are community oriented.
 Applications can be found online and must be submitted at least two weeks prior to the event.
 On the website, click the link to “Service Cluster Board Flex Fund” to download the mini-grant application forms.

-The Environmental Council is now requesting a third round of grant proposals for projects to be implemented in the summer of 2013.
-Grants range from $25 to $2500 and fund projects that reflect and inspire environmental leadership and spread sustainability initiatives on and off campus.
-We have found that the most successful projects are collaborate and creative – bringing together groups and individuals from a variety of disciplines and backgrounds and providing a new solution to a difficult problem.
-From more information, contact firstname.lastname@example.org
+Each year, the Environmental Council requests three rounds of grant proposals for projects that advance leadership in sustainability and environmental citizenship.
+Grants range from $25 to $2500 and fund initiatives both on and off campus.
+We have found that the most successful projects are collaborative and creative — bringing together groups and individuals from a variety of disciplines and backgrounds and providing a new solution to a difficult problem.
+From more information, contact email@example.com

 Up to $2,200 total will be awarded every fall for one or several creative student projects that benefit Middlebury students, the environment, or the community.
 These awards are intended to fund projects that would not qualify for other existing sources of funding.